by Ken Bakely

 Erin Cressida Wilson’s screenplay is hardly more substantive than this, jettisoning back and forth between the current events being portrayed, and past recollections which are of questionable veracity.
 They are revised many times as other characters inform Rachel of what actually happened.
 It is in this mix when the puzzle pieces of the story become clear, obvious to the viewers long before it was probably supposed to.
 In this way, the film somewhat resembles a repetitive video game.
 Over and over, we complete the same task – receiving information which we then condition ourselves to question.

 It’s hard to argue that Emily Blunt doesn’t give 110%, though.
 Her performance is complicated and reserved, with palpable apprehensions in her psyche.
 Moving about, often in a daze, with a weary look on her face, she no longer feels alive, worrying that her vices have not only harmed her, as they have in the past, but led to the death of another person.
 Her work is one of the best things that the film has to offer.

 Certainly there’s not much else: the project can’t excel with its muddled screenplay or uninspired visual palette.
 Despite being shot on textured 35mm film, bleak overcast skies and underlit interiors resemble a movie shot through dirty dishwater.
-It’s an fitting visual analogy for the murky story at hand.
-Taylor’s direction is conducive towards this sludgy potpourri of blandness, conducting “tension” through sudden elevations in character’s voices, people shoving people into walls or on the ground, and an abrupt volume jump in Danny Elfman’s score.
+It’s a fitting visual analogy for the murky story at hand.
+Taylor’s direction is conducive towards this sludgy potpourri of blandness, creating “tension” through sudden elevations in characters’ voices, people shoving people into walls or on the ground, and an abrupt volume jump in Danny Elfman’s score.
 The Girl on the Train never cares to develop its characters beyond the pure needs of each individual moment, and therefore nothing ever feels very smart, or organic, or plotted in a meaningful way.